rmsk2/rustpwman/README.md

 - `seclevel` has to be an integer between 0 and 31.
 The security level in bits is calculated as (`seclevel` + 1) * 8.
 - `pbkdf` is a string that can assume the values `scrypt`, `argon2`, `sha256`
 - `cipher` is a string which can assume the values `aes192`, `aes256` or `chacha20` and selects the encryption algorithm used by `rustpwman`.
 This entry is optional.
-If it is missing you can select a cipher via a command line parameter or an evironment variable.
+If it is missing you can select a cipher via a command line parameter or an environment variable.
 If these are also not present `aes256` is chosen as a default.
 - `pwgen` is one of the strings `base64`, `hex`, `numeric` or `special`
 - `clip_cmd` is a string which specifies a command that can be used to write the current contents of the clipboard to stdout.
 - `copy_cmd` is a string which specifies a command that can be used to transfer the data sent to it via stdin to the clipboard.